imzqqq/chat/website/spec/content/client-server-api/modules/ignore_users.md

 ---
 type: module
-weight: 240
 ---

 ### Ignoring Users

-With all the communication through Chat it may be desirable to ignore a particular user for whatever reason.
+With all the communication through Matrix it may be desirable to ignore a particular user for whatever reason.
 This module defines how clients and servers can implement the ignoring of users.